Minor in Political Science/International Affairs

 The Minor in Political Science/International Affairs supports LAU’s core mission, vision and values by a commitment to education with a strong liberal arts foundation and a continuous improvement in the overall quality of teaching, research, writing and educational service.
 The intent of the program is thus to advance an academic understanding of contemporary political science/international affairs and address its complexities.

-Graduates in the Minor in Political Science/International Affairs will:
+With a Minor in Political Science/International Affairs you will:

-- PLO 1.
-Identify the nature of government processes, the function of political systems, the structures and roles of institutions and constitutions
+- Identify the nature of government processes, the function of political systems, the structures and roles of institutions and constitutions

-- PLO 2.
-Apply academic theories and concepts of international relations and relate them to contemporary global issues
+- Apply academic theories and concepts of international relations and relate them to contemporary global issues

-- PLO 3.
-Demonstrate ability to analyze ethical complexity and act ethically in professional and academic environments.
+- Demonstrate ability to analyze ethical complexity and act ethically in professional and academic environments.

-- PLO 4.
-Describe the interrelationship among the historical, political, economic, cultural, and geographic dimensions in political science and international affairs
+- Describe the interrelationship among the historical, political, economic, cultural, and geographic dimensions in political science and international affairs

-For a Minor in Political Science/International Affairs students must choose 18 credits of the following courses:
+For a Minor in Political Science/International Affairs you must choose 18 credits of the following courses:

 |POL201||Introduction to Political Science||3|